-(6) Council may, from time to time, by resolution prescribe any procedures, application forms, or other materials required for the proper promotion and administration of the revitalization program.
+(5) Council may, from time to time, by resolution establish any procedures, application forms, or other materials required for the proper promotion and administration of the revitalization program.

-(7) The tax administrator will provide a copy of any revitalization agreement to the assessor within ten (10) days of its final approval and signing by Council and the proponent taxpayer.
+(6) The tax administrator will provide a copy of any revitalization agreement to the assessor within ten (10) days of its final approval and signing by Council and the proponent taxpayer.

-(8) Where a revitalization agreement is in effect, the Council may terminate the agreement by resolution only
+(7) Where a revitalization agreement has gone into effect, the Council may only terminate the agreement by resolution: